 It should be noted that, though many scientists believe that the earth has undergone several phases of massive, catastrophic extinctions, they also teach that the earth has rebounded from those worldwide disasters and life has sprung anew.
 Of course, the Bible depicts a massive catastrophe and rebirth in the story of Noah, which ends with a Rainbow of Hope and a New Covenant between Man and God.
 The same thing happens in the Book of Revelation with the Second Coming of Jesus Christ, who brings eternal punishment and destruction to evildoers (Rev. 21:8) but who creates “a new heaven and a new earth” (Rev. 21:1) for those who remain faithful to Him.

+THE ROAD is a heartfelt apocalyptic drama about a father and his son trying to survive in a dying world fraught with danger.
+The movie opens with the father and son encountering a group of marauding men.
+The father has to shoot one man dead to escape the others.
+As they make their way south to the East Coast, the father and son forage for food, encounter a starving old man, and barely escape a group of cannibals.
+The father thinks and dreams about the wife who left them and died because she lost all hope.
+Hope and love, however, spur the father and son onward, even though the father is slowly dying himself.
 There are some bleak moments in THE ROAD, but the movie has a redemptive heart that leaves viewers with a quietly uplifting ending.
 The father has instilled hope, love, goodness, and faith in the future into his son, which helps the boy survive.
 Thus, despite its bleak, tragic moments, THE ROAD encourages viewers to hold onto their own humanity and goodness.
 It contians some strong foul language and intense scenes involving violence, however, so extreme caution is warranted.